Participant Recruitment Resources

-People working in the field know how hard it is to recruit participants to a clinical trial; here are some hints and tips to improve your success rate
+It can be difficult to recruit participants to a clinical trial.
+Here are some practical tips and resources to improve your success rate

 A 2014 study from Clinical Trial Connect found only 20% of clinical trials met their recruitment deadline.
 These delays increase costs, drain resources, and extend the implementation of evidence-based outcomes into translation and practice.
 The challenges in recruitment are complex and involve multiple stakeholders, including investigators, patients, hospitals, administrative staff, sponsors, contract research organisations and clinical trial research teams.

-Researchers now include consumers in the development stage of research, including involving consumers as members of advisory panels, and in the design of protocols, Patient Information Sheets and Consent forms, and grant applications.
-Consumers can also assist with communicating clinical trials results to study participants and community groups.
+Involving consumers in the early stages of your research can help shape your participant recruitment strategy.
+Ways consumers can be involved include as members of advisory panels, designing protocols, Patient Information Sheets and Consent Forms, and assisting in grant applications.
+Consumers can also assist with communicating clinical trials results to study participants and community groups

 Best Methods in Patient Recruitment